Hindu Mahasabha: Ideological positions

-In 2015, Vice President of All India Hindu Mahasabha, VP Sadhvi Deva Thakur stated that Christians and Muslims must undergo forced sterilization to restrict their growing population in India, which she considered a threat to Hindus.
+In 2015, Vice President of All India Hindu Mahasabha, VP Sadhvi Deva Thakur stated that Christians and Muslims must undergo forced sterilisation to restrict their growing population in India, which she considered a threat to Hindus.
 She declared: "The population of Muslims and Christians is growing day by day.
-To rein in this, Union will have to impose emergency, and Muslims and Christians will have to be forced to undergo sterilization so that they can't increase their numbers".
+To rein in this, Union will have to impose emergency, and Muslims and Christians will have to be forced to undergo sterilisation so that they can't increase their numbers".

-In April 2015, the general secretary of the Hindu Mahasabha Munna Kumar Shukla claimed that it is not illegal to attack a church and it does not violate any law.
-He requested the NDA government to give legal and administrative protection to the Hindus who attack churches.
-He justified his claim by saying that churches were only conversion factories.
-Shukla also promised the Mahasabha would give protection and awards to those who marry Muslim girls and attack churches.
-He also said that Taj Mahal would meet the same fate as Babri masjid as it was a Shiva Temple.